Tjoene/thesis/README.md

 These jars should be placed in the local Ivy-repository on your computer.

 The `Tools` folder contains a copy of the source code for the tools that were used during testing.
+The tools used in the benchmark will contain a dedicated package, named bita, containing all the tests converted so they are runnable with Bita .

 ## Versions